Keeping things going when the user leaves

 but wanted to keep this class as simple as possible which ruled that approach out.
 Then I moved onto BackgroundDownloader

-but again felt that it wasn't the correct class for handling this - I didn't want to expose that some DownloadItem
+but again I ruled that approach out as I felt that it wasn't the correct class for handling this - I didn't want to expose that some DownloadItem

 to BackgroundDownloader